William Mims Eubank

 Mims is on the right in this family portrait, with big sister Betty Jean and little brother George.

-Mims was age nine when our Uncle George Hoblitzell set him up in his first real business, selling candy, chips, and drinks from a little snack booth at the plant that Uncle George had built for his son Billy some years before.
+Mims was age nine when our Uncle George Hoblitzell set him up in his first real business, selling candy, chips, and drinks at the Extract Plant, from a little snack booth that Uncle George had built for his son Billy some years before.
 During lunch and breaks, Mims would pull his cart among the workers who would easily pay a nickel for a candy bar or a bottle of Coca-Cola.